 Two weekends ago, I went down to Clemson, South Carolina with my sister, Jennifer, to visit our sister, Lindsey, who is a freshman at Clemson University.
 It was the best sister weekend, and it was so fun to see Lindsey’s daily life in action—her dorm, her beautiful campus, and her favorite restaurants in town.
 The warm, sunny spring weather was really the cherry on top.
 I can see why she picked Clemson for college!

-Since I wanted to disconnect on this trip and be present with my sisters, I left my DSLR at home.
-(That thing is definitely challenging to carry around on trips sometime—it requires a bag larger than a crossbody!)
-However, I snapped some good iPhone photos and fell in love with Clemson and nearby Greenville, which we explored one evening for dinner, so I wanted to share our trip with you in case you ever find yourself in town.
-And, if you’re looking for a fun weekend girls getaway, definitely consider Greenville!
+While on this trip, I fell in love with Clemson and nearby Greenville, South Carolina, which we explored one evening for dinner, so I wanted to share our trip with you in case you ever find yourself in town.
+And, if you’re looking for a fun destination for weekend girls getaway, definitely consider Greenville!
 There are so many cute restaurants and bars, a beautiful public park on the Reedy River, and ample opportunities to shop.
 I have a feeling it’s about to blow up in popularity because it is just such a special place.

 Jennifer and I took off work on Friday and caught the first flight down to Greenville, the closest airport to Clemson.
 We flew on United out of IAD, which was the most economical choice for the times we wanted to fly, but American also flies to GSP out of DCA once or twice a day, too.